 A limited number of major customers have in the past and may continue in the future to account for a significant portion of our revenue.
 Our principal sales distribution channel for our digital products is through our OEM partners.
-In 2019, our OEM partners accounted for 33% of our total revenue, with one major customer, GE Healthcare, accounting for 24% of our revenue.
-In addition, in 2019, five customers accounted for 41% of our total revenue, which includes both OEM partners and direct customers.
+In 2020, our OEM partners accounted for 28% of our total revenue, with one major customer, GE Healthcare, accounting for 17% of our revenue.
+In addition, in 2020, five customers, consisting of both OEM and direct customers, accounted for 37% of our total revenue.
 The loss of our relationships with principal customers or a decline in sales to principal customers could materially adversely affect our business and operating results.